iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

 **Outcome (what success looked like)**
 - Stable device workflows with predictable failure handling and user guidance.
-- Support-ready documentation of known constraints (reduces “tribal knowledge” and recurring incidents).
+- Support-ready documentation of known constraints (reduces reliance on undocumented know-how and recurring incidents).
 - Clear user understanding of what each measurement represents (especially in trend views).
 - Confidence that “device measurement shown in the app” matches “what the device actually measured”.